legal update·9 min read

 4. Ask your broker or counsel whether any PSC, protest, suspension, or litigation-preservation step applies to your entry posture.

-5. Watch for a government stay request, appeal, CBP CSMS guidance, or a broader remedial order.
+5. Watch the Federal Circuit stay posture, CBP CSMS guidance, and any broader remedial or implementation order.

 For IEEPA refunds, keep using the IEEPA/CAPE materials.
 The Section 122 ruling does not make a 9903.03.* line eligible for CAPE.